MicrosoftDocs/dynamics-365-fraud-protection/content/external-calls.md

 > [!NOTE]
 > Using external calls in your rule may increase the latency of the rule.

-## Understanding authentication and authorization
+## Understand authentication and authorization

 To ensure that data is accessed securely, APIs often  authenticate the sender of a request to verify that they have permission to access the data.External calls in Fraud Protection support two methods of authentication: *Anonymous* and *AAD*.